Tree Planting Guide

 Watering

 Water thoroughly after planting but do not drown the seedling.
 It may be 2 to 3 years before a tree has a sufficiently developed root system to find moisture on its own.
+Bark mulch placed around the seedling may help retain moisture during periods of drought.
 The best practice is to follow a wet/dry soil cycle by allowing the soil to dry down before watering again.
 Conifers will not tolerate soil that is continuously wet.

 Fertilizer Application

-Most soils initially contain adequate nutrients for plugs and bareroot seedlings to take root however a little bone meal may be added to the bottom of the hole to promote root growth.
-It is not recommended that fertilizers high in nitrogen be applied to new plantings as generally young plants will not tolerate excessive nitrogen or acidity.
+Slow-release tea bag fertilizers, formulated for seedlings can be placed in the ground approximately 1” to 2” from the planted seedling and will promote faster growth.
+Some tea bag fertilizers also contain a polymer that absorbs water and releases it when the soil is dry to help combat drought.
+It is not recommended that fertilizers high in nitrogen be applied to new plantings unless you use a slow-release fertilizer ideally with a low salt content.
+Generally young plants will not tolerate excessive nitrogen or acidity.
 For future fertilizer applications when seedlings are more mature it is recommended to have your soil tested to ensure you are providing the proper nutrients at the appropriate time.

 Weed Control